BaltaiDaniel/Godot-Extra-Nodes/Readme.md

 ## Note

-When exporting to case-sensitive platforms such as Android, rename the 'CUSTOM_NODES' directory to 'custom_nodes'.
+When exporting to case-sensitive platforms such as Android, rename the `CUSTOM_NODES` directory to `custom_nodes`.